-5 Fiche 5 - Contingent Valuation
+Fiche 5 - Contingent Valuation

-The contingent valuation method (CVM) was the first stated preference technique to be developed.
+a) Introduction and brief description of the method The contingent valuation method (CVM) was the first stated preference technique to be developed.
 CVM uses the stated preferences of respondents to a survey in order to analyse and express people's values and preferences.
-The approach entails the construction of a hypothetical, or 'simulated', market via questionnaires, asking people how much they would be willing to pay (the so-called "Willingness-to-pay"/WTP) to increase or enhance the provision of an ecosystem service, or alternatively, how much they would be willing to accept for its loss or degradation (the so-called "Willingness-to-accept"/WTA) (TEEB 2010a; effec 2006).
+The approach entails the construction of a hypothetical, or 'simulated', market via questionnaires, asking people how much they would be willing to pay (the so-called "Willingnessto-pay"/WTP) to increase or enhance the provision of an ecosystem service, or alternatively, how much they would be willing to accept for its loss or degradation (the so-called "Willingness-toaccept"/WTA) (TEEB 2010a; eftec 2006).
 It is called "contingent" valuation, because people are asked to state their willingness to pay, contingent on a specific hypothetical scenario and description of the environmental service (Australian Gov. 2005).